 In most LDAP implementations users are collected into various groups.
-This allows for better organization of larger numbers of users, as well as provides a mechanism to isolate particular groups for specific permissions and integration into other systems such as Sonatype CLM.
+This allows for better organization of a larger numbers of users, as well as provides a mechanism to isolate particular groups for specific permissions and integration into other systems such as Sonatype CLM.
 If LDAP groups are not mapped, Sonatype CLM will pull in all users from the Base DN.
-While this may not be an issue for a small number of users, for larger ones, it may be a concern and may grant unintended access.
+This isn't so much an an issue for a small number of users.
+However, for larger ones it may be a concern and might grant unintended access.